madrutis/traffic-sim/README.md

 - download the requirements

 ### Running the simulation:
-Take a look around simulation.py, and adjust the initial parameters to the `Simulation` class.
+Take a look around simulation.py, and adjust the initial parameters to the `Simulation` class.<br>
-In VS Code or your preferred IDE, right click on the code in simulation.py, and click "Run in Interactive Terminal" Voila :magic_wand
+In VS Code or your preferred IDE, right click on the code in simulation.py, and click "Run in Interactive Terminal"<br>
+And Voila 🪄